apache/commons-csv/README.md

 Donations
 ---------
-You like Apache Commons Lang?
+You like Apache Commons CSV?
 Then [donate back to the ASF][donate] to support the development.

 [home]:http://commons.apache.org/csv
 [ml]:http://commons.apache.org/csv/mail-lists.html